Application Opens: June 3, 2019

 - Letter of support of protected time from the chair of your department.
 The letter must guarantee that the applicant will spend the entire funding period in the research fellowship and that the department is committed to providing the additional support necessary to ensure completion of the project

-- NIH-style Biosketch from your AAS mentor – not to exceed 5 pages.
+- NIH-style Biosketch from your research mentor – not to exceed 5 pages.

 A committee consisting of the councilors of the AAS, president-elect, and ad-hoc members as needed will review all proposals.
-The top rated proposals will be selected as finalists, and these applicants will be invited to interview with the selection committee at the ASC, and the award recipient will be selected from these finalists and announced at the AAS Research Awards Ceremony.
+The top rated proposals will be selected as finalists, and these applicants will be invited to interview with the selection committee at the ASC, and the award recipient will be selected from these finalists and announced at the AAS Research Awards Ceremony at the 2020 Academic Surgical Congress.

 Acceptance of Award